feylikurds/Example-of-remove-background/README.md

 ![Screenshot](result.png)

 ## Downloads
-The source code can be downloaded as a Jupyter notebook or python.
+The source code can be downloaded as a Jupyter notebook or Python.

 ## Purpose
 To show others an example of deep-learning.